Topics for Houses

 The symbolism connected with the dark houses (places 2, 6, 8, and 12) is that of something disconnected from the person and in the dark or shade.
 This comes through in their symbolism as they tend to pertain to things which can impair our ability to live our lives (money, illness, death, imprisonment).
 When they crop up in a configuration they can point to hostile or secret things.
 The dark places tend to symbolize things we worry over and may try to keep suppressed or secret.

-Together with natural planetary signification and sect, the symbolism of good and bad places points to whether tends to symbolize a fortunate or an unfortunate state of affairs.
+Together with natural planetary signification and sect, the symbolism of good and bad places points to fortunate and unfortunate states of affairs.
 As in life, there is room in ancient astrological symbolism for a whole lot of nuanced grey area and mixed sentiments.
 This is part of the expressive power of ancient astrology.

 The Joys of the Planets